Carlos Serrano Zárate

-Carlos Daniel Serrano Zárate (born August 17, 1998, in Bucaramanga) is a Paralympic swimmer from Colombia.
+Carlos Daniel Serrano Zárate (born August 17, 1998, in Bucaramanga) is a Colombian Paralympic swimmer.

 Career

 He competed in the 2016 Summer Paralympics and won a gold, a silver and a bronze medal.
 In 2018, he was nominated for the Americas Paralympic Committee Athlete of the Year prize.

+Serrano won the gold medal in the men's 100 m breaststroke SB7 at the World Para Swimming Championships in Singapore.